sfabrizio/ozono-zsh-theme/README.md

 For correct work you will first need:

 - [“Oh My ZSH!”](http://ohmyz.sh/) must be installed
 - [nvm](https://github.com/creationix/nvm) If you want see the node prompt.
+(Your project need to have a package.json file also)
 - [Nerd font](https://github.com/ryanoasis/nerd-fonts) installed on your OS.
 (Only neccesary for the fancy icons)

 # Easy Install